xapple/gefes/README.md

 `gefes` makes use of many third party programs which need to be installed and accessible from your ``$PATH``.
 Depending on what parts of the pipeline you are planning to run, you might not need them all.
 You can try and install the missing ones only when `gefes` complains about a missing executable.
 These dependencies each have specific installation procedures and include:

  * [NCBI BLAST](http://blast.be-md.ncbi.nlm.nih.gov/Blast.cgi) version 2.2.28+ providing ``blastn`` and ``blastp``
- * [Ray](http://sourceforge.net/projects/denovoassembler/) version 2.3.1 providing ``ray231`` (included in repository)
- * [Picard Tools](http://broadinstitute.github.io/picard/) version 1.101 providing ``MarkDuplicates.jar`` (included in repository)
  * [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) version 2.2.4 providing ``bowtie2`` and ``bowtie2-build``
  * [bedtools](http://bedtools.readthedocs.org/en/latest/) version 2.15.0 providing ``genomeCoverageBed``
  * [samtools](http://samtools.sourceforge.net) version 0.1.19 providing ``samtools``
- * [concoct](https://github.com/BinPro/CONCOCT) version 0.4.0 providing ``concoct`` (included in the python package index)
  * [prokka](http://www.vicbioinformatics.com/software.prokka.shtml) version 1.10 providing ``prokka`` (itself requires rnammer, aragorn, prodigal, barrnap, signalp and tbl2asn)
  * [LaTeX](https://www.tug.org/texlive/) version `TeX Live 2014` providing ``xelatex``.

 These can take some time to install and unfortunately we can't package them with our project !
 Hopefully, some of them are already installed on your server or can be accessed via a module system.
+Then there are a few that are bundeled with the repository or are obtained with `pip`:

+ * [Ray](http://sourceforge.net/projects/denovoassembler/) version 2.3.1 providing ``ray231`` (included in repository)
+ * [Picard Tools](http://broadinstitute.github.io/picard/) version 1.101 providing ``MarkDuplicates.jar`` (included in repository)
+ * [concoct](https://github.com/BinPro/CONCOCT) version 0.4.0 providing ``concoct`` (included in the python package index)

 #### Step 6: Make a working directory with the raw data linked
 `gefes` will generate results in a directory named `views` in a directory named `GEFES` in your home folder.
 You can change this by editing the code of course.